Kenza Fourati: Personal life

-Fourati dated the R & B singer Ryan Leslie and appeared on several of Ryan's music videos.
+Fourati dated the R&B singer Ryan Leslie and appeared on several of Ryan's music videos.

 On 26 April 2016, Fourati married Ayman Mohyeldin, a television journalist for NBC News, in an intimate ceremony in his home state of Georgia.
 She shared photos from her wedding day on social media.
 Fourati wore an ivory bridal burnous over an ivory Balenciaga mini-dress for the ceremony in Marietta, Georgia.
 For photos taken in Savannah, Georgia, Fourati wore a custom Houghton "Moss" Gown.

-Fourati revealed in a "Vogue Arabia" interview that she was expecting her first child with husband, Ayman Mohyeldin, in early 2017.
-Their daughter, Dora Fourati Mohyeldin, was born in New York on 12 March 2017.
+Fourati revealed in a "Vogue Arabia" interview that she was expecting her first child with Mohyeldin, in early 2017.
+Their daughter, Dora, was born in New York on 12 March 2017.